When to Stop Bathing With Your Child?

 2. When Parents Themselves Feel Uncomfortable

 The feeling of awkwardness is mutual.
 Parents may start feeling uncomfortable being naked in front of their children, too.
-If you as a parent feel that being naked in front of your eight-year-old or 10-year-old is embarrassing, then you can encourage her to shower on her own, and stop bathing with her.
+If you as a parent think that being naked in front of your eight-year-old or 10-year-old is embarrassing, then you can encourage her to shower on her own and stop bathing with her.

 3. When Children Start Asking Questions

-Sometimes, children start giggling, and ask questions about your private parts.
-Children may also make comments about the body parts of their parents, as they look different from theirs.
-Boys will have questions to ask their mothers, about why their private parts look different, and girls will ask the same questions to their fathers.
-It is appropriate to answer their questions, and then stop showering with them.
+Sometimes, children start giggling and ask questions about your private parts.
+Children may also comment about the body parts of their parents, as they look different from theirs.
+Boys will have questions to ask their mothers about why their private parts look different, and girls will ask the same questions to their fathers.
+It is appropriate to answer their questions and then stop showering with them.

 4. When Children Are Ready to Go to School

 At school, children are safeguarded by the staff who work with them.
-They will also make friends who would be leading different lifestyles than theirs.
+They will also make friends who will lead lifestyles different from theirs.
 Many of their peers may have never showered with their parents, and if your kids happen to reveal this to them, it could lead to a lot of queries.
-When kids start school, they also need to know that they have to safeguard themselves from being vulnerable.
-It is important to educate children about their body parts, and that no stranger, or person other than their parents, is allowed to look at them.
+When kids start school, they also need to know that they must safeguard themselves from being vulnerable.
+It is essential to educate children about their body parts and that no stranger or person other than their parents is allowed to look at them.

 5. The Situation of the Family

 Each family is different.
-Every parent must take into account what is right for their child and their family.
-The situation must be well-assessed, and everyone involved must be in agreement with the decision made.
-Some families do not indulge in activities such as bathing with the kids, and that works well for them.
-Families who are comfortable with nudity and showering with kids must teach their children the importance of their body (their own and their parents’).
-It is important to instil confidence in them to love their bodies, and teach them about consent and respect.
-These lessons are lifelong, and need not be limited to just showering or bathing.
+Every parent must consider what is right for their child and their family.
+The situation must be well-assessed, and everyone involved must agree with the decision made.
+Some families do not indulge in activities such as bathing with the kids, which works well for them.
+Families who are comfortable with nudity and showering with kids must teach their children the importance of their bodies (their own and their parents).
+It is essential to instil confidence in them to love their bodies and teach them about consent and respect.
+These lessons are lifelong and should not be limited to showering or bathing.

-There is no prescribed or suggested age to stop bathing with your children.
+There is no prescribed or suggested age at which you should stop bathing with kids.
 The main criteria are the family and their feelings towards the issue.
 It is obvious that a teenager would not want to share a bath with her parents.
-But, if your budding adolescent or preschooler wants to bathe on her own, then you, as a parent, can and should encourage her to do so.
+But if your budding adolescent or preschooler wants to bathe on her own, then you, as a parent, can and should encourage her to do so.

 Also Read: